 The answer is very specific to your application.

-There are a new range of opportunities where you can work in powder metal to achieve higher performance.
+As for the chart on the right?
+There are a new range of opportunities -- if this is where your component needs to fit, you can work in powder metal to achieve higher performance.
 Need strength?
 Hardness?
 PM can be your playground in the realm of structural materials.

 In short, if you plan to design your component using typical iron-copper-carbon, powder metallurgy may not work for you.
 But if you examine more advanced materials and processes, PM may provide the performance you need at a cost much lower than forgings.